At Home

 Tips for improving internet connectivity

 Close other programs on your computer - Many programs run in the background and may be using bandwidth and slowing your computer down.
 Programs that sync regularly (OneDrive, Dropbox) may also be slowing your computer down.
 Close any of the programs or apps that you are not using at the time to allow your computer to use its resources for what you are doing.
 You can check the menu bar in the lower right-hand corner on a Windows PC and the upper right-hand corner on a Mac for programs that are running in the background.
-Restarting your computer might help also.

 Get closer to the router - Moving closer to the router may help with your Wi-Fi signal.
 The farther away you are the more the signal degrades.
 You may want to consider extenders to reach the outlying areas of you home.
 Old homes with thick walls and plaster may not allow a Wi-Fi signal through to the next room.
-Are you able to connect to the router with an ethernet cable?
+Are you able to connect to the router with and ethernet cable?
 This will allow for a faster more reliable signal.
 Resetting your router and modem can help.
-If these suggestions don't help, consider using a mobile hotspot (check with you service provider first so you don't get charged any fees) or talk to your internet service provider to see if they are having any problems with their system.
+If these suggestions don't help, consider using a mobile hotspot (check with your service provider first so you don't get charged any fees) or talk to your internet service provider to see if they are having any problems with their system.

 Back to Questions